Getting Started with the Swift SDK for Android

 2. Install the Swift SDK for Android

-Next, download and install the Swift SDK bundle using the built-in swift sdk command:
+Next, download and install the Swift SDK bundle using the swift sdk command:

-You should now see the Android Swift SDK included in the swift sdk list command:
+You should now see the Android Swift SDK included with the swift sdk list command:

 3. Install and configure the Android NDK

-The Swift SDK for Android depends on the Android NDK version 27d to provide the headers and tools necessary for cross-compiling to Android architectures.
+The Swift SDK for Android depends on the Android NDK, LTS version 27d or later, to provide the headers and tools necessary for cross-compiling to Android architectures.
 There are a variety of ways to install the Android NDK, but the simplest is to just download and unzip the archive from the NDK Downloads page directly.

-You can automate this with the following commands in a directory of your choosing:
+You can automate this with the following commands by first changing to the installation directory of the Swift SDK for Android.
+For macOS:

 $ export ANDROID_NDK_HOME=$PWD/android-ndk-r27d

-At this point, you will have a fully working cross-compilation toolchain for Android.
+At this point, you will have a fully working cross-compilation toolchain for Android, and can unset ANDROID_NDK_HOME if you’d like.

 Hello World on Android

-Now let’s try it out with the canonical “Hello World” program.
-First, create a directory to hold your code:
+Now let’s try the canonical “Hello World” program, by first creating a directory to hold your code and initialize a new package:

 $ cd /tmp